shubhika95/Interactive-Exploration-of-SARS-CoV-19-Protein-Structures-with-Biopython/README.md

 # Interactive Exploration of SARS-CoV-19 Protein Structures with Biopython

-Welcome to my project repository focused on the interactive exploration of SARS-CoV-19 (Coronavirus) protein structures using Biopython.
+Welcome to my project repository (Coursera-Guided-Project-Program) focused on the interactive exploration of SARS-CoV-19 (Coronavirus) protein structures using Biopython.
 In this project, I've embarked on a captivating journey to create dynamic three-dimensional (3D) representations of SARS-CoV-19 protein structures.
 These interactive visualizations not only enhance our understanding of these critical biomolecules but also provide a platform for gaining deeper insights into their properties.

 ### **Project Highlights:**